prSamir/TlalimWebTasks/README.md

 # TlalimWebTasks

-Here are the collections of tasks solved by me on Tlalim Wab Development Masa program
+Here are the collection of tasks solved by me on Tlalim Wab Development Masa program